Causes We Support

 La rue des Femmes

-La rue des Femmes is a relational health centre that welcomes and cares for women in a state of homelessness or at risk of becoming homeless.
+La rue des Femmes (LRDF) is a relational health centre that welcomes and cares for women in a state of homelessness or at risk of becoming homeless, offering a variety of programs at their three shelters in downtown Montreal.

 During COVID-19 and unprecedented times of uncertainty, consider donating to the Jaclyn Fisher Foundation to support frontline medical staff.